ton-community/tutorials/docs/03-client/mainnet-npmton.md

 npm install
 ```

-We will need to install a few more packages that will allow us to interact with TON blockchain.
+We will need to install a few more packages that will allow us to interact with TON Blockchain.
 We've seen these packages in action in the previous tutorial.
 Run the following in terminal:

 ```console
 npm install ton ton-core